SchenbergZY/manual/book/examples/h5p_examples.md

 **MUDE - Optimization**

-Since the cells can be used to evaluate numerical answers, they are an easy way to quiz the student on matrices and evaluate the result of each position indidependently.
+Since the cells can be used to evaluate numerical answers, they are an easy way to quiz the student on matrices and evaluate the result of each position independently.
 The optimization team of MUDE took this a step further and used this set-up to quiz the students on the SIMPLEX method.
-This method automates the solving of the augmented form of a linear programing problem with continuous variables.
-It makes use of tables and the manipulation of equations to find the optimal vaues.
-Unfortunately, with a large number of variables this tables tend to get quite big and filling in the cells becomes laborous.
+This method automates the solving of the augmented form of a linear programming problem with continuous variables.
+It makes use of tables and the manipulation of equations to find the optimal values.
+Unfortunately, with a large number of variables this tables tend to get quite big and filling in the cells becomes laborious.

 ```{figure} figures/blanks3.PNG
 ---